-If you are still having issues getting the REST API to work after the above troubleshooting then please submit a support ticket to us, by logging in to your client area at: https://hostpresto.com/my/ then click on the "Open Ticket" option.
+If you are still having issues getting the REST API to work after the above troubleshooting then please submit a support ticket to us, by logging in to your client area then clicking on the “Open Ticket” option.

 After clicking on Finish Setup Redirection will then process the settings you’ve chosen and complete its setup.

 Once the bar on this page hits 100% click on the Finished! button.

 Adding your first Redirect: